-8.2.6 Events
+8.3.7 Events

-listen_event (self, callback, event=None, kwargs)

-Registers a callback for a specific event, or any event.
+listen_event (self, callback: Callable, event: Union[str, list] = None, kwargs) \rightarrow Union[str, list] Registers a callback for a specific event, or any event.

 - callback Function to be invoked when the event is fired.
-It must conform to the standard Event Callback format documented here - event (optional) Name of the event to subscribe to.
-Can be a standard Home Assistant event such as service_registered or an arbitrary custom event such as "MODE_CHANGE".
+It must conform to the standard Event Callback format documented here - event (str/list, optional) Name of the event to subscribe to.
+Can be a standard Home Assistant event such as service_registered, an arbitrary custom event such as "MODE_CHANGE" or a list of events ["pressed", "released"].
 If no event is specified, listen_event() will subscribe to all events. - kwargs (optional) Zero or more keyword arguments.

 - oneshot (bool, optional) If True, the callback will be automatically cancelled after the first state change that results in a callback. - namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
 In most cases, it is safe to ignore this parameter.
-The value global for namespace has special significance, and means that the callback will listen to state updates from any plugin. - pin (bool, optional) If True, the callback will be pinned to a particular thread. - pin_thread (int, optional) Specify which thread from the worker pool the callback will be run by (0 number of threads -1). - timeout (int, optional) If timeout is supplied as a parameter, the callback will be created as normal, but after timeout seconds, the callback will be removed.

-kwargs (optional) - One or more keyword value pairs representing App specific parameters to supply to the callback.
+The value global for namespace has special significance, and means that the callback will listen to state updates from any plugin. - pin (bool, optional) If True, the callback will be pinned to a particular thread. - pin_thread (int, optional) Specify which thread from the worker pool the callback will be run by (0 number of threads -1). - timeout (int, optional) If timeout is supplied as a parameter, the callback will be created as normal, but after timeout seconds, the callback will be removed. - kwargs (optional) One or more keyword value pairs representing App specific parameters to supply to the callback.
 If the keywords match values within the event data, they will act as filters, meaning that if they don't match the values, the callback will not fire.